Ashampoo/kim/README.md

     + JPG: Lossless rotation by modifying only one byte (where present)

-The future development of features on our part is driven entirely by the needs of Ashampoo Photos, which, in turn, is driven by user community feedback.
+The future development of features on our part is driven entirely by the needs of Ashampoo Photo Organizer, which, in turn, is driven by user community feedback.

 ## Installation

 ```
-implementation("com.ashampoo:kim:0.17.3")
+implementation("com.ashampoo:kim:0.17.4")
 ```

 For the targets `wasmJs` & `js` you also need to specify this: